 Required Text and Materials

-There are no text required, however, other materials may be required for purchase.
+There is no text required, however, other materials may be required for purchase.

 An Open Learning Faculty member will be assigned to each student upon registration in this clinical practicum.
 Primary communication is by phone or email.
 Students will receive contact information at the start of the course.
 Regular contact with the Faculty member is required to ensure that all clinical competencies are being met successfully.

 This course is assessed on the basis of a student's completion of the checklists in the competency manual.
 Successful completion of all aspects of the evaluation will result in a successful completion of this course.
 No grades are issued; the transcript for ANES 4101 will read "COM" (Complete) or "NCG" (No Credit Granted).